includeJS/includeJS/src/notes/spanish-fluency-01.md

 ### Podcasts
 Lots of [Radio Ambulante](https://radioambulante.org/en), which features content from all over the Spanish-speaking world, so you get to really practice those accents (or, in my case, get frustrated because you can't understand any of the accents!).

+### News
+We tend to liten to Spanish radio during our lunch breaks.
+So far I've tried [RTVE](https://www.rtve.es/radio/) and [Cadena SER](https://cadenaser.com/).
+Spaniards talk so fast! 😱

 ### Phone
 I changed my phone's language to Spanish!
 And now, every time I see "Tienes más mensajes Nuevos" pop up on my phone, I get to read it (in my head) in a dramatic Spanish accent (think Antonio Banderas).